Last updated on August 7th, 2019 at 07:25 am

 - Open the Google Drive storage page.

-- If you are already log in with your email and password, you will see the percentage of data consumed by Gmail and other Google associated applications.
+- If you are already logged in with your email and password, you will see the percentage of data consumed by Gmail and other Google-associated applications.

-Now if you are interested in checking how much storage is still left on your Gmail account then go to your Gmail account and scroll down to the
+Now, if you are interested in checking how much storage is still left on your Gmail account, then go to your Gmail account and scroll down to the bottom to view your current storage and storage.

-If you are looking for free methods then definitely clearing the storage space is a better choice.
-Let us have a quick look at what occupies the larger space.
+Clearing the storage space is a better choice if you are looking for free methods.
+Let us have a quick look at what occupies the larger area.

-- Files in your “My Drive,” including PDFs, images, videos.
+- Files in your “My Drive,” including PDFs, images, and videos.

 - Trash items in both Gmail and Google Drive

-Other G-Suite apps such as Google Sheets, Gmail, Slides, Forms does not consume as memory as other so you must delete all other stuff first.
+Other G-Suite apps such as Google Sheets, Gmail, Slides, and Forms do not consume as much memory as others, so you must delete all other stuff first.

 Let us check how you can delete the Trash storage.
 Firstly on clearing Google Drive Trash and then Gmail Trash.